 Your Dog’s Coat

-There are a few different coats that dogs can have, and much of it is dependent on their breed.
+There are a few different coats that dogs can have, and much of it depends on their breed.
 For the most part, there are five basic types of coats: wiry, smooth, double, long, and curly.
-Some dogs also have what is known as “combination coats” and may require multiple brushes.
+Some dogs also have “combination coats” and may require multiple brushes.

 Just like your dog’s coat, the variety of brushes can differ.
-The teeth will be your biggest clue as to what type of coat they’re intended for, so be sure to take a good look before buying, especially online.
-Here are some general guidelines to help you figure out what kind of brush your dog’s coat needs.
+The teeth will be your biggest clue as to what type of coat they’re intended for, so take a good look before buying, especially online.

 - Smooth coats (Labradors, Chihuahuas, Hounds, etc.) usually require soft or medium bristle brushes.